jorgeruvalcaba/100-days-of-code/log.md

 **Thoughts:** I'm happy that it's done.
 I need to focus on getting the setup for the med app.

 ~~**Link to work:** [Calculator App]~~

+### Day 3: July 10, 2019

+**Today's Progress**: Today I dedicated this time to investigation of some web optimizations using ImageMagick for images.
+It's really interesting match all the results.

+**Thoughts:** I need to finish the tech plan tomorrow, also I need to focus on getting the setup for the med app and some tasks for the backlog.

+~~**Link to work:** tomorrow~~